emanuelfeld/poirot/README.rst

   poirot --term="thisisaterm" --revlist=40dc6d1...3e4c011 --before="2015-11-28" --after="2015-10-01" --author="me@poirot.com"

 Perhaps you don't have the repository available locally or you would like to update it from a remote URL.
-Just add the :code:`url` to your command and it will allow you to clone or pull:
+Just add the :code:`url` to your command and it will allow you to clone or pull to the current folder.

 .. code:: bash